CSS Fonts

 Important Things to Know

-- How to set a font and fallback fonts
+- How to create a font stack for fallback fonts

 - How to set the size of your text